bobby-didcoding/django_course/steps/module_6.md

 ```

 2) Views - A view function, or view for short, is a Python function that takes a web request and returns a web response.
 This response can be the HTML contents of a web page, or a redirect, or a 404 error, or an XML document, or an image . . . or anything, really.
-In our case, we will be writing a 2 views to display forms so users can sign up and sign in.
+In our case, we will be writing two views to display forms.
+The forms will allow users to sign up and sign in.
 Open /users/views.py and use the following code.
 ```
 from django.views import generic